Sleeps: 4 + Cot

 Lloft-Sarn is a cute little holiday cottage on the Llyn Peninsula.
 Set out on one floor in a studio style layout, makes it a great space for spending some really good quality family time and it’s central location makes the cottage a perfect base from which to explore the Llyn Peninsula.

 As you come up the stairs, immediately in front of you is the sitting area which has a really nice warm feel to it.
 The flat screen TV located on the wall is well positioned so as not to intrude on the space whilst at the same time will be great for film nights!
 The log burner to the far left is a great addition and will really make for those cosy evenings – all the sofa’s, chairs and rugs add to a real sense of charm to the place and the underfloor heating throughout will ensure you are toastie warm.

-To the left is the kitchen and dining area.
+To the left are the kitchen and dining area.
 Lovely modern / country farm style units and granite worktop.
-The layout is really well done here. the kitchen has it’s own space whilst still part of the room; all very good quality and attention to detail can been seen throughout.
+The layout is really well done here. the kitchen has its own space whilst still part of the room; all very good quality and attention to detail can be seen throughout.

 At the other end of the sitting room are the bedrooms and bathroom.
-The double has a wrought iron bed with the rest of the room being tastefully decorated as with the rest of the cottage.
+The double has a wrought iron bed with the rest of the room is tastefully decorated as with the rest of the cottage.
 The second bedroom has a set of bunk beds.
-The family bathroom has a large walk in shower and again, all to a high spec.
+The family bathroom has a large walk-in shower and again, all to a high spec.